andrewgdotcom/spelling/spelling-examples.md

     The hárt-äke, and the þouzand natüral shocks
     That flesh is eir to?
 Tis a consumätjon
     Devoutly to bë wished.
 To die, to sleep,
-    To sleep, perchanse to drëam; áy, thers the rùb, For in that sleep of deþ, whàt drëams may còm, When wë hav shùffled off this mórtal coil,
+    To sleep, perchanse to drëam; ay, thers the rùb, For in that sleep of deþ, whàt drëams may còm, When wë hav shùffled off this mórtal coil,
     Mùst giv ùs pauz.
 Thers the respect